dmertl/Bookshelf/README.md

 # TODO #

-- get new OO organization working
-- organize into proper module (file is module, so import bookshelf.shelf.Book would be import the Book class in file bookshelf/shelf.py)
-- better coverage on alternate specifications for cover image
-- styling of shelf.xml XSLT is necessary for images
+- Output HTML instead of XML, can't load XSLT from local file
+- test on more ebooks
 - unit tests
-- test on more ebooks
 - some kind of alert or visibility into files with missing data
 - interactive elements with JS?
 - search for cover images that have no matching ebook and remove them